Microsoft Azure Storage Extension User Guide

 1. Microsoft Azure Storage Extension Settings

-After setting up your desired options, press the ‘Update’ button in order to save them.
+After you’ve chosen your options, click the “Update” button to save them.

 2. Export Using Microsoft Azure Storage Extension

-On the Export page, before you start the export, there are some additional settings you can use for your backups:
+Before you begin the export process, on the Export page, there are some additional backup settings you can use:

-Using Find and Replace fields, you can have text in your current site replaced in your backup.
-Please bear in mind that this change can affect your user access details to the site – be careful what you replace.
+You can have the text in your current site replaced in your backup by using the Find and Replace fields.
+Please keep in mind that this change may affect your user access to the site.
+Take care with what you replace.

-There are options to exclude items from your backup – spam comments, themes, inactive plugins, cache, etc.
+There are options to exclude spam comments, themes, inactive plugins, and cache from backups.

 3. Import Using Microsoft Azure Storage Extension

-The import process starts from the Import option in All-in-One WP Migration plugin menu:
+You can begin the import process by selecting Import from the All-in-One WP Migration plugin menu:

-When finished, a successful import will display this message:
+When finished, a successful import will show the following message: